 means property or lands that could be unsafe for development due to naturally occurring processes.
 Along the shorelines of the Great Lakes - St. Lawrence River System, this means the land, including that covered by water, between the international boundary, where applicable and the furthest landward limit of the flooding, erosion or dynamic beach hazard limits.
 Along the shorelines of large inland lakes, this means the land, including that covered by water, between a defined offshore distance or depth and the furthest landward limit of the flooding, erosion or dynamic beach hazard limits.
-Along river and stream systems, this means the land, including that covered by water, between a defined offshore distance or depth and the furthest landward limit of the flooding, erosion or dynamic beach hazard limits.
 Along river and stream systems, this means the land, including that covered by water, to the organic soils or unstable bedrock (karst topography).